Hakeme Yazid Said: International career

-Youth national teams
+Youth

 Hakeme's first international tournament with the Young Wasps was the 2017 AFF U-15 Championship held in Thailand in July 2017.
 Under Stephen Ng Heng Seng, Brunei U15 managed to finish fourth out of 6 teams, with five points in as many games.
 Hakeme was ever-present for Brunei at the tournament playing at centre-back.
 Two months later, the same team set off to Chinese Taipei for the 2018 AFC U-16 Championship qualification Group F matches which were hosted there.
 Hakeme scored a goal in the first match, a 4–0 victory against Macau on 16 September.
 Brunei finished third in the group after another win against Hong Kong in their fourth and last match pushed them to 6 points.

 A day after scoring in his DPMM FC first-team debut, Hakeme was announced to be joining Brunei U18 for the 2019 AFF U-18 Youth Championship held in Vietnam in August 2019.
 He played in four matches without finding the back of the net for the Young Wasps.

 In November 2019 Hakeme was called up to the national under-23 side competing in the 30th SEA Games held in the Philippines at the end of the month.
 Three years later he was with the same age group competing in the 2022 AFF U-23 Championship held in Cambodia in February 2022.
 He managed to score solitary goals against Timor-Leste and the Philippines in the three games contested by the Young Wasps.

 Hakeme returned to the national Under-19 side competing at the 2022 AFF U-19 Youth Championship in Indonesia in early July 2022.
 He played in all five matches but failed to find the net despite being touted as the main attacking threat.
 In the following September the same team travelled to Bishkek, Kyrgyzstan for the 2023 AFC U-20 Asian Cup qualifying.
 The Young Wasps lost all three games without scoring a goal even with Hakeme starting every match as captain.